A Scene-aware Models Adaptation Scheme for Cross-scene Online Inference on Mobile Devices: Evaluation

 \subsubsection{Performance Comparison}

+Table \ref{tab:mnist} lists the accuracy of all candidate methods over all cross-scene HDR test images.
+Table \ref{table:cgd} list the considered metrics of all candidate methods on the testing samples of CGD task.
 Figure \ref{fig:cdf_overall} plots the CDFs of F1 score of all candidate methods on each test set of seen data selected from KITTI, BDD100k and SHD, respectively.
 For both tasks, Anole outwits other methods in terms of accuracy.
+For example, on the HDR task, Anole can even outwits SDM by 6.3\%; on the CGD task, Anole can achieve a prediction PCCS increase by 135.5\%; on the VD task, ANole can outperform SDM in terms of SDM by over 15\%.
 Moreover, other methods exhibit inconsistent performance across different datasets.
-For example, DMM gains good performance on the KITTI and SHD datasets, while SDM only performs well on the BDD100K dataset.
+For example of the VD task, DMM gains good performance on the KITTI and SHD datasets, while SDM only performs well on the BDD100K dataset.
 This discrepancy arises because DMM fits simpler datasets whereas SDM is biased towards BDD100k due to the overwhelming number of training samples.